Windsor-Essex Market Report

 Windsor & Essex County: Total Market Overview

-Across all communities included in Windsor & Essex County, the median sale price observed in the first quarter of 2024 was $525K, up more than 7% year-over-year.
-A quick note on median versus average values.
-Median sale price, which reports the sale price of the middle-priced property in a group, is a more reliable metric than average sale price because it removes outlier transactions (i.e. properties that have sold for either a lot of money or for next to nothing).
+Across all communities included in Windsor & Essex County, the median sale price observed in the third quarter of 2024 was $530K, up 5% year-over-year.
+A quick note on median versus average values: median sale price, which reports the sale price of the middle-priced property in a group, is a more reliable metric than average sale price because it removes outlier transactions (i.e. properties that have sold for either a lot of money or for next to nothing).
 Outlier transactions skew the average from what it really should be, which is the price of the average, or mid-priced home, in a particular community.
-The same concept extends to selling times, with Windsor's average days on market currently at 29 days while the median listing is actually selling in 15 days to start 2024.
-A few select listings that sit on market for 100 days or longer skews the average much higher than what is actually happening for most resale properties in Windsor-Essex.
+The same concept extends to selling times, with Windsor's average days on market currently at 21 days while the median listing is actually selling in 12 days to start 2024.
+A few select listings that sit on market for 100 days or more skews the average higher than what is actually happening for most resale properties.

 Windsor-Essex has outperformed the province and most markets in Southern Ontario over the past 5 years.
 This can be widely attributed to the relative affordability of Windsor homes when compared to homes in these nearby markets.
 To compare Windsor’s performance against other major markets in the province, check out our article on Top Markets in Ontario here.

 Throughout 2022 and extending into 2023, multiple interest rate hikes resulted in a temporary cooling of the market, with Windsor-Essex ending the year with 3.6 months of available inventory, more than double the historical supply recorded since 2018.
-To start the new year, inventory has dropped below 3 months with a median days on market (DOM) of 15 days, levels more or less in line with those recorded a year ago and more balanced than the trailing 5-year average.
+To start the new year, inventory dropped below 3 months before ticking back up in the second and third quarters to fall back in line with levels recorded a year ago.

 Due to its low population density relative to the rest of Southern Ontario, over 90% of properties in Windsor-Essex are detached homes.
-Detached homes, as expected, are more expensive than the apartments and semi-detached segment, with first quarter median sale prices of $540K and $397K respectively.
-The apartment segment continues to outperform, up 13.6% year-over-year with inventory falling sharply to start the new year.
-However, with apartment inventory still double its trailing 5-year average and greater than inventory for detached homes, apartments are taking much longer to sell at 25 median days.
+Detached homes, as expected, are more expensive than the apartments and semi-detached segment, with second quarter median sale prices of $543K and $397K respectively.
+During the third quarter, price gains have been concentrated in detached properties with the apartment segment flat year-over-year.
+Resale apartment supply has climbed to almost 6 months, more than double its trailing 5-year average which is resulting in much longer selling times as of late.

 Community Overview